Music 306 - Introduction to Jazz » Spring 2022 » CH 12-16 Review Quiz

 In Chapter 16, the textbook authors define “fusion” as all music situated on the boundary between jazz and:

-A. world music
+A. gospel music

 B. popular music